philpagel/ET44.py/README.md

     # show the voltage range supported by your device
     print(lcr.voltrange)

-To get/set the voltage use the `volt` method:
+To get/set the voltage use the `volt` property:

     # print signal voltage
     print(lcr.volt)